artyomDev/artyomDev/README.md

-# Hi there, I'm Artem Medianyk 👋
+# Hi there, I'm Artem Medianyk  :wink:

 #### :heart: I'm passionate about: